In his previous life, Eugene was a valet driver, car salesman, telemarketer and even shoveled snow off of cars at 5am in the Canadian cold.

 What he would love is to get more of these songs out into the universe, in the best "light" for you to hear.

-Through music, we can make the world a better place.
+Through music, we'll make the world a better place.

 A message from